 - Yeast – instant/rapid yeast makes this recipe nice and easy.
 Make sure it’s not expired and that you’re using instant yeast.

 How to make One Hour Dinner Rolls

 - STEP ONE: To a large microwave safe bowl, add the water, butter, and milk.
 Microwave until the temperature reaches 95-115 degrees F. If it’s hotter, allow it to cool to that range before proceeding.

 Alternatively, you can do this step on the stove in a saucepan over medium-high heat.

-STEP TWO: Stir together 3 1/2 cups of flour, salt, sugar, and instant yeast in a large mixing bowl or the bowl of your stand mixer.
+- STEP TWO: Whisk together 3 1/2 cups of flour, salt, sugar, and instant yeast in a large mixing bowl or the bowl of your stand mixer.

-STEP SIX: Remove the plastic wrap and towel from the baking dish and place the dish in the oven for 15 minutes, until puffed and golden brown on top.
+- STEP SIX: Remove the plastic wrap and towel from the baking dish and place the dish in the oven for 15 minutes to bake until puffed and golden brown on top.

 The best way to store dinner rolls to maximize shelf life is to wrap them in plastic wrap before leaving them on the counter.
 They will last about 5 days at room temperature when stored properly.